-Each of our churches has a ring of bells, and a band of ringers who meet to practice regularly, and who ring before some Sunday services and for weddings and funerals on request and if available (though not during a pandemic!).
+Each of our churches has a ring of bells, and a band of ringers who meet to practice regularly, and who ring before some Sunday services and for weddings and funerals on request and if available.
 The ringers welcome visitors and learners – see below for information and contact details.

 St Mary’s Bells